bdpedigo/oss/documentation.md

     brew install pandoc

 Otherwise, you can visit [pandoc installing page](https://pandoc.org/installing.html) for more information.

 ### File structure
 The `docs` folder is where you will put everything `sphinx` needs to generate the documentation, aside from the docstrings themselves.

 ### Sphinx-quickstart
 On the command line, type

     sphinx-quickstart

+You will now be prompted with a series of questions, the default parameter is listed inside the `[]`.
+For most of these, I just hit enter to keep the default value:

     > Separate source and build directories (y/n) [n]:
     > Name prefix for templates and static dir [_]:
     > Project name: {type your project name here}